Updated May 2021

 Lower mainland lawyers are offering free mediation services to some families with family law disputes at the Richmond and Robson Square courthouses.
-If you do not reach an agreement at a Family Case Conference and you meet certain criteria, the judge may refer you to this free service.
+If you do not reach an agreement at a Family Management Conference and you meet certain criteria, the judge may refer you to this free service.

 Vancouver lawyer Dinyar Marzban began the service in the BC Supreme Court in 2012 in an effort to help separating families and make a contribution to improving their access to justice.
 Over the years, the service has expanded to include cases in the Vancouver and New Westminster Supreme Court locations, then to Provincial Court in Vancouver, and now Richmond.
 The program is now managed by lawyer Jane Reid of Marzban Jenkins Logan LLP.
 Today, there are 23 lawyers who are certified mediators on her list of volunteers.